ycreachcadec/aws_sap_certification/README.md

 - You can’t use Amazon Quicksight to query data lakes from AWS Lake Formation.
 - API Gateway peut s'intégrer avec SQS (anti pattern lors d'usage real time, les messages n'étant pas traités dans l'ordre)
 - Amazon EMR clusters can read and process Amazon Kinesis streams directly
-- Dynamodb supports document stores such as JSON, XML, or HTML in these data types.
+- Dynamodb supports document stores such as JSON, XML, or HTML in these data types
 - DocumentDb does not offer a native cross-region replication or multi-region operation.
-You can only automate snapshots to another region which can take some time to restore in the event of regional failure.
+You can only automate snapshots to another region which can take some time to restore in the event of regional failure
-- s3  there is a delay of up to 15 minutes in Cross-Region Replication.
+- s3  there is a delay of up to 15 minutes in Cross-Region Replication
-- Amazon S3 will reject any requests made over HTTP when using SSE-C.
+- Amazon S3 will reject any requests made over HTTP when using SSE-C
 - PowerUserAccess permet de creer des service link roles
 - Import de CMK dans KMS gen dans on-prem HSM : prerequis: creer dans KMS CMK with no key materials and EXTERNAL origin
 - S3 bucket policy : aws:SourceIp n'est valable que pour les IP publiques
-- EFS has file locking capabilities, it does not have file versioning features.
+- EFS has file locking capabilities, it does not have file versioning features
-- Amazon EventBridge cannot directly invoke AWS Fargate tasks.
+- Amazon EventBridge cannot directly invoke AWS Fargate tasks
 - AWS Step Function can be trigger for Amazon EventBridge
 - AWS Audit Manager is used to map compliance requirements to AWS usage data with prebuilt and custom frameworks and automated evidence collection
-- AWS Step Functions offers built-in mechanisms for error handling and retry policies, which are essential for managing failures in any of the workflow steps.
+- AWS Step Functions offers built-in mechanisms for error handling and retry policies, which are essential for managing failures in any of the workflow steps
 - Migration Evaluator (formerly TSO Logic) is a migration assessment service that customers can request a business case from when considering to move on-premise workloads to the cloud.
-The service helps identify the least expensive deployment and purchasing options and helps predict future-state cloud costs.
+The service helps identify the least expensive deployment and purchasing options and helps predict future-state cloud costs
 - AWS Trusted Advisor is primarily used to check if your cloud infrastructure is in compliance with the best practices and recommendations across five categories: cost optimization, security, fault tolerance, performance, and service limits
-- AWS VPN CloudHub allows to connect your on-premises network to multiple VPCs in different AWS Regions using a central hub configuration.
+- AWS VPN CloudHub allows to connect your on-premises network to multiple VPCs in different AWS Regions using a central hub configuration
 - AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution
 - By default, the burst concurrency for Lambda functions is between 500-3000 requests per second (depending on region)
-- AWS Amplify Console offers a simple Git-based workflow for building and deploying static web apps to AWS.
+- AWS Amplify Console offers a simple Git-based workflow for building and deploying static web apps to AWS
 - Alexa for Business gives you the tools you need to manage Alexa devices, enroll your users, and assign skills at scale for your organization
 - Amazon Rekognition is used to identify persons on photos or videos
-- OpenSearch is a fully open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and clickstream analysis.
+- OpenSearch is a fully open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and clickstream analysis
 - Neptune DB is designed for graph application and loading CSV formatted data.
-- Amazon Kinesis Data Firehose has a feature to buffer data and supports data transformation in near-real-time.
+- Amazon Kinesis Data Firehose has a feature to buffer data and supports data transformation in near-real-time
 - Amazon Kinesis Data Stream offer longer-term, durable storage
 - You cannot set Auto Scaling for the master database on Amazon Aurora.
-You can only manually resize the instance size of the master node.
+You can only manually resize the instance size of the master node
 - Aurora : scaling sur les replicas uniquement
 - Amazon Aurora does not need to replay the redo log from the last database checkpoint (typically five minutes) so restart is very fast
 - Amazon RDS Proxy instance maintains a pool of established connections to your RDS database instances, reducing the stress on database compute and memory resources that typically occurs when new connections are established.
 - With RDS Proxy, you can build applications that can transparently tolerate database failures without needing to write complex failure-handling code.
 The proxy automatically routes traffic to a new database instance while preserving application connections.
 It also bypasses Domain Name System (DNS) caches to reduce failover times by up to 66% for Aurora Multi-AZ databases
 - Optimized Reads and Optimized Writes exists in Amazon RDS
-- You can use Glacier Select to perform filtering operations using simple Structured Query Language (SQL).
+- You can use Glacier Select to perform filtering operations using simple Structured Query Language (SQL)
 - ASG porte une fonction "Scheduled scaling" intégrée
 - AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution
 - Amazon Redshift only has cross-region backup feature (using snapshots), not Cross-Region Replication.
 Redshift can't replicate to another Redshift cluster
 - There are a lot of features in IBM MQ that are not available in Amazon SQS
 ---
-- AWS Batch is designed to easily and efficiently run hundreds of thousands of batch computing jobs on AWS but not with Lambda functions.
+- AWS Batch is designed to easily and efficiently run hundreds of thousands of batch computing jobs on AWS but not with Lambda functions
 - By reserving your read and write capacity units ahead of time, you realize significant cost savings compared to on-demand provisioned throughput settings
 - AppSync supports real-time chat applications
-- With managed GraphQL subscriptions, AWS AppSync can push real-time data updates over Websockets to millions of clients.
+- With managed GraphQL subscriptions, AWS AppSync can push real-time data updates over Websockets to millions of clients
 - It is possible to write TypeScript or Python code that will define AWS resources.
 Convert these codes to AWS CloudFormation templates by using AWS Cloud Development Kit (AWS CDK)
 - Consided billing - only work if both accounts match the same AZ
-- EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances.
+- EC2Rescue can help you diagnose and troubleshoot problems on Amazon EC2 Linux and Windows Server instances
 - It is possible to configure the database tier to use sharding, which will distribute the incoming load to multiple RDS MySQL instances.
-- An Internet gateway is not required to establish a hardware VPN connection.
+- An Internet gateway is not required to establish a hardware VPN connection
-- AWS AppSync is recommended for applications that are written for GraphQL APIs, not REST APIs.
+- AWS AppSync is recommended for applications that are written for GraphQL APIs, not REST APIs
 - Amazon API gateway - possibility to switch from regional to edge endpoints ( improve performances )
 - Amazon S3 Transfer Acceleration on the S3 bucket permet d'accélérer les uploads
 - When using AWS Lambda, initializing the database connection outside the event handler leverages Lambda’s ability to reuse containers for multiple invocation
 - Consider using least outstanding requests (LOR) when the requests for your application vary in complexity or your targets vary in processing capability
-- is not possible to update the deployment type of the FSx file system once it is created.
+- is not possible to update the deployment type of the FSx file system once it is created
 - Amazon FSx can be mono or multi AZ
 - if you want to sync an SMB to the AWS cloud.
 AWS DataSync offers a managed service that is designed for copying data from SMB shares to AWS
 - Apache Parquet is an open-source file format that is optimized for use with big data processing frameworks.
 It stores data in a columnar format, which means it organizes the data by columns rather than by rows.
-This can lead to significant performance improvements when executing analytical queries.
+This can lead to significant performance improvements when executing analytical queries
 -  AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load your data for analytics
 - RAM can share TGW
 - AWS AppSync ne s'intègre pas directement à Lambda
 - S3 Replication Time Control (S3 RTC) helps you meet compliance or business requirements for data replication and provides visibility into Amazon S3 replication times
-- S3 RTC replicates most objects that you upload to Amazon S3 in seconds and 99.99 percent of those objects within 15 minutes.
+- S3 RTC replicates most objects that you upload to Amazon S3 in seconds and 99.99 percent of those objects within 15 minutes
-- S3 replication can sometimes take a couple of hours.
+- S3 replication can sometimes take a couple of hours
-- AWS Elemental MediaConvert is a new file-based video transcoding service aimed to replace Amazon Elastic Transcoder.
+- AWS Elemental MediaConvert is a new file-based video transcoding service aimed to replace Amazon Elastic Transcoder
 - AWS Budgets can be cross account using organization
-- Glue crawlers are automated data discovery tools that scan a data source to classify, group, and catalog the data within it automatically.
+- Glue crawlers are automated data discovery tools that scan a data source to classify, group, and catalog the data within it automatically
--  Lambda functions do not, and cannot, have public IP addresses.
+-  Lambda functions do not, and cannot, have public IP addresses
 - GW load balancer -> TG -> ASG est une archi possible
 - Amazon WorkSpaces allows you to control which IP addresses your WorkSpaces can be accessed from
 - Route 53 health check can uses Amazon SNS to invoke the Lambda function in case of any issues
 - you can configure CloudFront to return a custom error page
 - Use origin failover to designate a primary origin for CloudFront plus a second origin that CloudFront automatically switches to when the primary origin returns specific HTTP status code failure responses.
-- You can add a lifecycle hook to your Auto Scaling group so that you can perform custom actions when instances launch or terminate.
+- You can add a lifecycle hook to your Auto Scaling group so that you can perform custom actions when instances launch or terminate
 - OpsCenter is more oriented towards incident management rather than an operational activity like capturing logs
 ---
-- RDS Data API is designed to be used for Aurora Serverless service, not for RDS instances.
+- RDS Data API is designed to be used for Aurora Serverless service, not for RDS instances
 - Cost & Usage Reports can be integrate with Amazon Athena, Redshift et Quicksight
 - AWS Migration Hub helps you understand your IT environment by letting you explore information stored in the AWS Application Discovery Service repository
 - AWS Systems Manager Explorer is a customizable operations dashboard that reports information about your actual AWS resources (e.g., Amazon EC2, Amazon RDS, etc.)
 - AWS Data Pipeline can load data from S3 to RDS
-- AWS DataSync can facilitate the copying of data from on-premises data stores to the AWS cloud, but it can’t be used to replicate an on-premises database to AWS.
+- AWS DataSync can facilitate the copying of data from on-premises data stores to the AWS cloud, but it can’t be used to replicate an on-premises database to AWS
 - AWS Well-Architected Tool allows you to monitor the status of multiple workloads across your organization and helps you understand potential risks
 - CodeGuru : code review and performance optimization
 - AWS Trusted Advisor is a service that gives guidance in provisioning resources that follows AWS best practices